 There's nothing quite like the agonizing pleasure of shopping to make a cup of coffee sound that much more wonderful, or even like the only thing left that could possibly keep you alive.
 Rather than settling for the nearest chain-store swill (and bumping seasonal gift totes with all the sheeplike masses), why not search out one of the city's finer coffee establishments to break for that most appreciated cup of quality coffee, espresso, tea, or hot chocolate?
 Here are a few of our top recommendations, by district.

-Entries tagged with 'NY coffee guide'
+'NY coffee guide' on Serious Eats

 It's both the salvation of the freelancer and the bane of the cafe owner's existence: the coffee-shop-as-workplace.
 And though the scenario's second-nature in most cities, finding a place to "laptop camp" in New York City can prove to be a bit of a challenge.
 That said, there are a handful of places that still let, and in some cases encourage, their working patrons to linger.